Kernel-Dirichlet/AcceleRAG/README.md

 - Reuse successful prompt patterns
 - Measure and compare different strategies
 - Build more complex prompt engineering pipelines

-### Key Features

-- **Transparent Reasoning**: Each step in the chain is clearly documented and accessible
-- **Debuggable Actions**: Actions are separated from thoughts, making it easy to identify issues
-- **Flexible Chain Building**: Create complex chains of thought and action with simple Python code
-- **Built-in Logging**: Automatic tracking of the reasoning chain for debugging and analysis

 ### CoT vs CoTA: Understanding the Difference